Introduction to Drupal

 With the advent of the digital age, the role, impact, influence of digital experience has garnered tremendous respect and attention.
 It is a digital experience platform that is written in PHP language.
 Ranging from government, corporate, political to personal blogs, around 2.3% of websites are supported by the Drupal back-end framework.

-It has similar features like any other content management system.
+It has similar features to any other content management system.
 With the help of this, one can develop a wide range of complex and large websites with ease.
 It consists of menu management, account registration, system administration, RSS feeds, taxonomy, and page layout customization.
 It is a web application framework that serves as a single or multi-user blog or a website.
 Programming skills are not required for the administration of the framework and website installation.
 For developers, it offers a sophisticated API.

 How to Use Drupal?

-Drupal requires ‘stack’ of Software as:
+Drupal requires a ‘stack’ of Software as:

 - Software server